edunnwe1/Insight_project/README.md

 #### Code and notebooks overview:
 ##### Notebooks
 There are three notebooks, ordered numerically and named with short descriptors.
-They illustrate exploratory data analysis (EDA), the functionality of the nucleus segmenter code, and the development and hyper tuning of the model.
+They illustrate exploratory data analysis (EDA), the functionality of the nucleus segmenter code, and the development and hyperparameter tuning of the model.
 ##### Code (Scripts)
 There are two main Python classes written for this project, the nucleus_segmenter (imported from nuclei_segmentation_opencv.py) and the image_preProcessor (imported from image_preprocessing.py).
 The nucleus_segmenter class is the most important.
 Additionally, scripts were written with helpful data wrangling functions. sipakmed_to_csv.py compiles the external .dat data into a single csv file, and extract_nucleus_features.py applies the nucleus_segmenter in batch to all cropped images in the database.
 Finally, streamlit_demo.py is the code to implement a local streamlit demo of the tool (described in the next section).
 ##### Models